soreelij/elijah/README.md

 * Author: Eli Sorensen

 ## Overview
 My personal portfolio website, outlining my skills, qualifications and projects.
 Provides details about who I am and relevant links to my professional history and development.
+Written from scratch in HTML/CSS.